StyleCI/Docs/standalone-php.md

 Any key shown above that is not included will be replaced with its [default value](configuration#default-configuration).

+<a name="risky"></a>
+## Risky

+Some of our fixers do things that can change code behavior, by design.
+Risky mode is disabled by default, but you can enable the use of such fixers by `risky` to true.
+All of our safe and risky fixers are documented [here](fixers).

+<a name="version"></a>
+## Version

+It is possible to set the PHP version your code will be parsed using using the `version` option.
+Currently, the only choice and default value is `7`, which will process your code as PHP 7.4 syntax, but soon the option `8` will become available, which will process your code as PHP 8.0 syntax.

 <a name="presets"></a>
 ## Presets

 We provide a few premade configurations that tend to be useful.
 After choosing a preset with the `preset` key as above, you can add extra config that will override settings your preset contains.
 The `recommended` preset is enabled by default.

 Check out the [Presets](presets) page for more details.

-<a name="risky"></a>
-## Risky

-Some of our fixers do things that can change code behavior, by design.
-You can disable them by setting `risky` to false.
-It'll be set to true by default.
-If you're not sure whether something will break, feel free to check out all our risky PHP fixers [here](fixers), denoted by a warning of changing code behavior below their name.

 <a name="indentation"></a>
 ## Indentation